The 12 Best Boone NC Christmas Tree Farms (2024)

 Charles Cole “Charlie” Wilcox founded the farm in 1933, and the Fraser fir nursery is now run by his descendants.

-The beautiful Blue Ridge Mountains offer a dynamic backdrop for this Christmas Tree farm in Blowing Rock NC, where the trees seem to go on endlessly.
+The beautiful Blue Ridge Mountains offer a dynamic backdrop for this Christmas Tree farm where the trees seem to go on endlessly.
 Customers can roam the field and select the perfect tree.

 The farm also uses fresh-cut evergreens to make Fraser fir and white pine wreaths, fireplace mantle garlands, and other holiday greenery.